h7b/h7b-dendron-netlify/vault/notes.tutorial.how-to-take-note.md

 ## Organize notes in folder with structure

 Ref: [The Knowledge Worker](https://www.knowledgeworker.blog/p/how-to-take-smart-notes-in-obsidian)

-Thoughts:
+- Thoughts:
     - three types of notes are kept isolated from one another in different locations:
         - Inbox - the temporary location for fleeting notes that are being processed.
         - Reference System - for literature notes, also called reference or source notes.
         - Slip-box - stores all permanent slip-box notes.
         - Project Folders - for project-specific notes such as reminders, to-do lists, outlines, drafts, etc…
     - make note-to-note connections
     - develop a topic by creating a topic note

 ref: [Artem Kirsanov](https://www.youtube.com/watch?v=E6ySG7xYgjY)

-Thoughts:
+- Thoughts:

-Files are organized in 4 folders:
+    - Files are organized in 4 folders:
         - zettelkasten / slipbox: contains atomic idea notes
         - refenrence: used to reference books, articles, etc
-- files / assets: containers for images, other filetypes (.doc, .pdf).
+        - files / assets: containers for images, other filetypes (.doc, .pdf)
-    - I prefer to upload images to [imgur](https://imgur.com/), other filetypes to [box](https://www.box.com/), then embed direct link into notes.
+            - I prefer to upload images to [imgur](https://imgur.com/) or [imagekit](https://imagekit.io/), other filetypes to [box](https://www.box.com/), then embed direct link into notes
         - templates: container for template notes

 ## Use combination of Folder, Tag, Link to make interconnection between notes